 Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

-This guide is for the family that wants to do something different on a Mexico trip.
+This is for the family that wants to do something different on a Mexico trip.
 Trains are deeply kid-friendly.
-They feel adventurous, the windows are big, the food comes to the seats, and there is genuinely no chance of motion sickness or boredom.
-Here is how to do both.
+They feel adventurous, the windows are big, the food comes to your seat, and there is genuinely no chance of motion sickness or boredom.
+As a gringa who hauled Eddie and a small Bella on the Chepe in 2023, I will tell you straight: the long days are worth every hour.

 The Two Trains Worth Riding